SamMast/Bamazon/README.md

 ![Image 4](images/Sup4.png)

-* "QUIT" This will shit down the program.
+* "QUIT" This will shut down the program.

 ![Image 5](images/Sup5.png)